Coronavirus Relief for Small Businesses: Six Ways to Get Help

 After making the decision to close through the end of March, the owners of the Hideout Tavern in Chicago, Illinois knew their staff would be hurting financially.
 They launched a virtual tip jar fundraiser as a way to support their staff during COVID-19, and their customers and supporters donated over $24,000 in just five days.

 Warp and Weft, a comfort food restaurant in Lowell, Massachusetts, had to close its doors because of COVID-19.
-To offset their weekly expenses of over $10,000, the owners started a GoFundMe that raised over $6,000 in just two days from local supporters.
+To offset their weekly expenses of over $10,000, the business owners started a GoFundMe that raised over $6,000 in just two days from local supporters.

 5. Tax payment extension